 Nazi zombies have served as inspiration for many films, including Ken Wiederhorn’s horrendous Shock Waves (1977) and Steve Barker’s frightfully disappointing Outpost: Black Sun (2012).
 It would seem that Dead Snow‘s saving grace is its brazen self-awareness.
 Rather than overpronounce the gravity of the situation, the film settles for frolicking in the creative space dictated by the hilarity of the topic at hand.
 Moreover, the plot is ironed-out into a clear path through the characters’ self-deprecating actions, provoking the audience to jeer and guffaw at will.

 Dead Snow‘s low budget production makes itself known on every turn.
 But, interestingly enough, it works in Tommy Wirkola’s favour.
 The garish make-up, for one, induces disgust and snickers in equal measure.
-The foul gut-spilling scenes spurt thick blood, sending mutilated parts flying in all directions of the snowy Norwegian landscape, which is exquisitely captured by Matthew Weston’s cinematography.
+The foul gut-spilling scenes spurt thick blood, sending mutilated parts flying in all directions of the snowy Norwegian landscape.
+Matthew Weston’s cinematography captures this exquisitely.
 To add to the depth of the surroundings, Dead Snow‘s numerous close-ups are charged with tense music, the stiffness of which culminates in thunderous rock beats when the zombies finally flood the screen.